AllenDang/gform/README.md

-# gform is an easy to use Windows GUI toolkit for Go.
+# gform is an easy to use Windows GUI toolkit for Go
 It provides two approaches to create UI.

-## 1. Pure code
+## 1. Pure code.

     gform.Init()